cea-trust-platform/cea-trust-platform.github.io/simulation.md

 	# The problem is solved with #
 	Solve pb

-	End

 Save your Obstacle.data file and run the simulation by doing:

 	trust Obstacle.data

 # Results !
 Its cool 🍻🤗🍻

 Now, you can visualize your results!
 You should see an animation similar to the one shown below!
+It is the well known Von Karman vortex street!

 <img src="https://github.com/cea-trust-platform/cea-trust-platform.github.io/blob/master/images/simulation/Obstacle.gif?raw=true" alt="Obstacle" width="800"/>

 Also, check out our **[YouTube](https://www.youtube.com/@ceatrustplatform8802)** channel.
-Dont forget to like the page! 😜
+Don't forget to like the page! 😜

 ---